unnus/unnus/content/medical/22-absolutely-jaw-dropping-dental-websites-for-2021.md

 ![screenshot of website D-care](/assets/images/best-dental-websites-3.PNG)

-Our next design is done by the Australian based agency [Studio Express](https://dribbble.com/shots/14650049/).
+Our next design is done by the Australian based agency {{% no-follow-link "https://dribbble.com/shots/14650049/" %}} Studio Express{{% /no-follow-link %}}.
 The well-thought out website structure from its headline, Call To Action button and patient reviews makes it perfect for the user to use.
 In addition, the minimalist approach and the use of white spaces made the website radiate a modern feel.

 ## 4) San Francisco Dental